Great auk: Literature and journalism

-The great auk is also present in a wide variety of other works of fiction.

 In the short story The Harbor-Master by Robert W. Chambers, the discovery and attempted recovery of the last known pair of great auks is central to the plot (which also involves a proto-Lovecraftian element of suspense).
 The story first appeared in Ainslee's Magazine (August 1898) and was slightly revised to become the first five chapters of Chambers' episodic novel In Search of the Unknown, (Harper and Brothers Publishers, New York, 1904).

 Penguin Island, a 1908 French satirical novel by the Nobel Prize winning author Anatole France, narrates the fictional history of a great auk population that is mistakenly baptized by a nearsighted missionary.

 In his novel Ulysses (1922), James Joyce mentions the bird while the novel's main character is drifting into sleep.
 He associates the great auk with the mythical roc as a method of formally returning the main character to a sleepy land of fantasy and memory.

 W. S. Merwin mentions the great auk in a short litany of extinct animals in his poem "For a Coming Extinction", one of the poems from his 1967 collection, "The Lice".

 Night of the Auk, a 1956 Broadway drama by Arch Oboler, depicts a group of astronauts returning from the Moon to discover that a full-blown nuclear war has broken out.
 Obeler draws a parallel between the anthropogenic extinction of the great auk and of the story's nuclear extinction of humankind.

+Ben Shattuck's 2024 collection of fictional short stories, The History of Sound, includes two stories centered around the great auk, its extinction, and its potential reemergence: "Radiolab: 'Singularities'" and "The Auk".

 A great auk is collected by fictional naturalist Stephen Maturin in the Patrick O'Brian historical novel The Surgeon's Mate (1980).
 This work also details the harvesting of a colony of auks.

 Farley Mowat devotes the first section, "Spearbill", of his book Sea of Slaughter (1984) to the history of the great auk.

 Elizabeth Kolbert's Pulitzer Prize-winning book, The Sixth Extinction: An Unnatural History (2014), includes a chapter on the great auk.

+Eoghan Walls book Field Notes from an Extinction (2026) tells the story of an ornithologist studying a flock of great auks on Tor Mor, an uninhabited outcrop off the island of Inishtrahul, off the coast of Ireland.